farhan-ramzan1/demo-project/README.md

 # demo-project
-This is demo project for git and git hub class
+This is demo project for Git and Github class.